byterubpay/byterub-site/_posts/2018-02-19-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-02-19.md

 **\<scoobybejesus>** If their key images are a ByteRub-key-image-hashed-with-something-else, does that mean there is no way (discrete log-wise) to "tie" pre-fork ByteRub key images to their respective key images in ByteRubV?
 **\<scoobybejesus>** Or - maybe a better way to ask - is there even a way to take an existing ByteRub key image, do something to it, have it be useful on the ByteRubV chain as double-spend prevention, while still not being "tied" to the ByteRub key image from whence it came?
 **\<suraeNoether>** rehrar I'm unsure on that
-**\<suraeNoether>** scoobybejesus: we thought at first monerov could compute key images differently, but the algebra doesn't appear to work out without allowing double spends
+**\<suraeNoether>** scoobybejesus: we thought at first byterubv could compute key images differently, but the algebra doesn't appear to work out without allowing double spends
 **\<suraeNoether>** without some sort of wizardry anyway
 **\<sarang>** Well with a hash scheme there would be no way to link them, no
 **\<sarang>** But \^ to what suraeNoether sez
-**\<suraeNoether>** the only way i know of to safely claim your monerov is to try to fashion the same ring on both chains
+**\<suraeNoether>** the only way i know of to safely claim your byterubv is to try to fashion the same ring on both chains
 **\<suraeNoether>** hmm, what about doubly hashing the point P?
 **\<suraeNoether>** nope, still have the double spend problem
 **\<sarang>** yup